unicode-org/icu/docs/userguide/dev/codingguidelines.md

 non-virtual members eliminates problems with the use and implementation of multiple inheritance in C++.
 ICU does not use virtual base classes.

-*   Note: Every additional base class, *even an interface/mixin class*, adds another vtable pointer to each subclass object, that is, it *increases the object/instance size by 8 bytes* on most platforms.
+> :point_right: **Note**: Every additional base class, *even an interface/mixin class*, adds another vtable pointer to each subclass object, that is, it *increases the object/instance size by 8 bytes* on most platforms.

 #### Classes and Members